dragon7-fc/misc/algorithm/LeetCode/[Easy] [Solution] 645. Set Mismatch.md

 ## Approach 4: Using Map
 **Algorithm**

 The given problem can also be solved easily if we can somehow keep a track of the number of times each element of the $nums$ array occurs.
 One way to do so is to make an entry for each element of $nums$ in a HashMap $map$.
 This $map$ stores the entries in the form $(num_i, count_i)$.
-Here, $num$ refers to the $i^{th}$ element in numsnums and $count_i$ refers to the number of times this element occurs in $nums$.
+Here, $num$ refers to the $i^{th}$ element in $nums$ and $count_i$ refers to the number of times this element occurs in $nums$.
 Whenever, the same element occurs again, we can increment the count corresponding to the same.

 After this, we can consider every number from $1$ to $n$, and check for its presence in mapmap.
 If it isn't present, we can update the $missing$ variable appropriately.
 But, if the $count$ corresponding to the current number is $2$, we can update the $dup$ variable with the current number.